Martin Fackler (journalist): Biography

 After graduating from the University of Illinois at Urbana-Champaign in 1994, Fackler started his career as a journalist at Bloomberg News in 1996, working in Tokyo where he covered financial markets.
 The following year, he reported on a racketeering scandal involving corporate extortionists in Japan known as Sōkaiya who took millions of dollars from major brokerages and Dai-Ichi Kangyo Bank.
 Fackler's articles included a profile of the racketeer at the center of the scandal, Ryuichi Koike.

 Fackler worked for five years at the Associated Press in Tokyo, Beijing, Shanghai and New York City.
 In April 2001, he covered the Hainan Island incident, when a U.S. Navy plane landed on the Chinese island of Hainan after colliding with a People's Liberation Army Navy jet fighter.
 Fackler returned to Tokyo in 2003 to work at The Wall Street Journal, where he covered the Japanese financial crisis caused by bad loans at banks and the so-called Takenaka Plan of the financial services minister, Heizō Takenaka, to end the crisis.

 Fackler worked in the Tokyo bureau of the New York Times starting as a freelancer in 2005 and working his way to business correspondent in 2007.
-Two years later, he was named Tokyo bureau chief, a post he held until 2015.
+Two years later in 2009, he was named Tokyo bureau chief, succeeding Norimitsu Onishi, a post he held until 2015.
 During that time, he also wrote about South Korea, North Korea and China.
-He led a team that was named as finalist for the 2012 Pulitzer Prize in International Reporting for its articles into the Fukushima nuclear disaster and the Japanese government's refusal to disclose data on the spread of radiation to evacuees.
+He led a team that was named as finalist for the 2012 Pulitzer Prize in International Reporting for its articles into the Fukushima nuclear accident and the Japanese government's refusal to disclose data on the spread of radiation to evacuees.
 The prize committee called their articles a "powerful exploration of serious mistakes concealed by authorities in Japan after a tsunami and earthquake devastated the nation, and caused a nuclear disaster."
 In November 2011, Fackler was the first foreign reporter to enter the Fukushima Daiichi nuclear plant after the disaster.